kepbod/ivim/README.md

  * [unimpaired.vim](https://github.com/tpope/vim-unimpaired) - Complementary pairs of mappings
  * [abolish.vim](https://github.com/tpope/vim-abolish) - Search for, substitute, and abbreviate multiple variants of a word
  * [vimux](https://github.com/benmills/vimux) - Easily interact with tmux from vim
+ * [vim-shell](https://github.com/xolox/vim-shell) - Improve the integration between Vim and its environment
+ * [Preview](https://github.com/greyblake/vim-preview) - Preview markup files when you are editing them

 **Each plugin has its unique requirements and configurations, so if you have any questions with them, please check help files of them first!**